 April – October. (included with some Swiss Rail Passes!)

 Half-day or evening excursions in Switzerland are just as fun.
 Enjoy a leisurely cruise on a modern motorship or one of the renovated stately steamers.
 Excellent catering and banquet facilities.

 In 1994, Lausanne was elected ‘Olympic capital’.
 Sport isn’t just a big word; more than 300 active sports clubs and fifteen international sports federations make Lausanne a true ‘sportsville’.

-Lake Geneva is great for all water activities.
+Lake Geneva is also the perfect location to enjoy water activities during a Lausanne, Switzerland vacation.
 Amateurs as well as pros train and compete at the shores of Lausanne.
 The rowing club of Lausanne was founded in 1878 and has therefore a long tradition.

 The forests above Lausanne are a paradise for hiking, mountain-biking and cross-country skiing, golf friends walk the greens on a wonderful 18-hole golf course and skating and cycling along the lake is fun for everyone.

 Entertainment in Lausanne